On the number of outer automorphisms of the automorphism group of a right-angled Artin group: Overview

 A finite simplicial graph $\Gamma$ with vertex set $V$ and edge set $E \subset V \times V$ defines the \emph{right-angled Artin group} $\raag$ via the presentation The class of right-angled Artin groups contains all finite rank free and free abelian groups, and allows us to interpolate between these two classically well-studied classes of groups.

 A centreless group $G$ is \emph{complete} if the natural embedding $\inn(G) \hookrightarrow \aut(G)$ is an isomorphism.
 Dyer-Formanek \cite{DyerFormanek} showed that $\aut(F_n)$ is complete for $F_n$ a free group of rank $n \geq 2$, giving $\out(\aut(F_n)) = 1$.
-Bridson-Vogtmann \cite{BridsonVogtmann} later proved this for $n \geq 3$ using more geometric methods, and showed that $\out(F_n)$ is also complete.
-Although $\gln$ is not complete (its centre is $\Z_2$), we observe similar behaviour for free abelian groups.
+Bridson-Vogtmann \cite{BridsonVogtmann} later proved this for $n \geq 3$ using geometric methods, and showed that $\out(F_n)$ is also complete, as did Khramtsov \cite{Khramtsov}.
+Although $\aut(\Z^n) = \gln$ is not complete (its centre is $\Z / 2$), we observe similar behaviour for free abelian groups.
 Hua-Reiner \cite{HuaReiner} explicitly determined $\out(\gln)$; in particular, $|\out( \gln) | \leq 4$ for all $n$.
 In other words, for free or free abelian $\raag$, the orders of $\out(\aut(\raag))$ and $\out(\out(\raag))$ are both uniformly bounded above.
-The main result of this paper is that no such uniform upper bounds exist when $\raag$ ranges over the entire class of right-angled Artin groups.
+The main result of this paper is that no such uniform upper bounds exist when $\raag$ ranges over all right-angled Artin groups.

-\begin{maintheorem} For any $N \in \N$, there exists a right-angled Artin group $\raag$ such that $|\out(\aut(\raag))| > N.$ Moreover, we can take $\raag$ to have either trivial or non-trivial centre. \end{maintheorem} We also prove the analogous result regarding the order of $\out(\out(\raag))$. \begin{maintheorem} For any $N \in \N$, there exists a right-angled Artin group $\raag$ such that $|\out(\out(\raag))| > N.$ \end{maintheorem} We remark that neither Theorem A nor B follows from the other, since in general, given a quotient $G / N$, the groups $\aut(G/N)$ and $\aut(G)$ may behave very differently.
+\begin{maintheorem} For any $N \in \N$, there exists a right-angled Artin group $\raag$ such that $|\out(\aut(\raag))| > N.$ Moreover, we may choose $\raag$ to have trivial or non-trivial centre. \end{maintheorem} We also prove the analogous result regarding the order of $\out(\out(\raag))$. \begin{maintheorem} For any $N \in \N$, there exists a right-angled Artin group $\raag$ such that $\out(\out(\raag))$ contains a finite subgroup of order greater than $N$. \end{maintheorem} Improving upon Theorem B, in joint work with Corey Bregman, we have exhibited right-angled Artin groups $\raag$ for which $\out(\outraag)$ is infinite; this work will appear in a forthcoming paper.

+We remark that neither Theorem A nor B follows from the other, since in general, given a quotient $G / N$, the groups $\aut(G/N)$ and $\aut(G)$ may behave very differently.

+Many of the groups that arise in geometric group theory display `algebraic rigidity', in the sense that their outer automorphism groups are small.
+The aforementioned results of Dyer-Formanek \cite{DyerFormanek}, Bridson-Vogtmann \cite{BridsonVogtmann} and Hua-Reiner \cite{HuaReiner} are examples of this phenomenon.
+Further examples are given by braid groups \cite{DyerGrossman} and many mapping class groups \cite{IvanovMcCarthy}, as these groups have $\Z / 2$ as their outer automorphism groups.
+Theorems A and B thus fit into a more general framework of the study of algebraic rigidity within geometric group theory.